Abstract Submission

 Presentation types

 There are many ways to contribute to the Australasian Youth Justice Conference 2026, with all contributions needing to align with the Australasian Youth Justice Conference 2026 themes and aims.
 Further details of each type are outlined below.
+All submissions should be in reference to work currently underway or completed within the last 18 months.

 Oral Presentation